 - Light – Keep your terrarium in a spot where it receives plenty of bright yet indirect sunlight.
 An hour of direct sunlight here and there is fine, but too much will scorch your plants.

 - Water – If the substrate looks bone dry and/or your plants are wilting, add a couple of extra sprays where needed.
 You want the substrate to be evenly moist but never sodden.

 - Mold – One (super common) problem with new terrariums is a mold outbreak.
 Don’t panic if this happens!
 You can counter this and turn your terrarium bioactive by adding a springtail colony – tiny detritivorous insects that feed off mold – handy, right?

 👉 Check out my terrarium care commandments for more details!

 I hope you’ve fallen head over heels in love with your new terrarium.

-If you want to show it off, make sure you post it on instagram and tag us (@terrariumtribe).
-We’d love to see it and we’re always happy to share it to our ever growing terrarium community!
+If you want to show it off, make sure you post it on Instagram and tag us (@terrariumtribe).
+We’d love to see it, and we’re always happy to share it with our ever-growing terrarium community!